-By ‘use’ we mean the various ways your personal information may be processed including storing and sharing the information.
+This privacy notice provides information on how, we, the County Council uses your personal information.
+By ‘use’ we mean the various ways it may be processed, including storing and sharing the information.

 We also provide further details regarding: